spookyboo/Magus/README.md

 # Magus
 Magus Gui wizzard

-Magus is a Qt application that generates C++ code for GUI applications and offers a set of standard widgets to quickly create an application.
+Magus is a Qt application that generates C++ code for GUI applications and offers a set of standard widgets to quickly create an application (focussed on game/3D editors).

 ![Magus overview](/Magus.png)
 Magus generates a c++ project, based on a template (.ide file).
 The template can be modified in the application.
 Currently only Qt projects are supported.